Mohtashim-Syyed/HCI-Project/Phase 2.md

 6-Hasan is a 33 years old man.
 He is a barber and have no knowledge about smart phone and social apps.

 ## Scenarios ##
-1-Suppose jameel want to use our app and we know he have weak eyesight so he just afetring opeing this app there will be demo video with audio that will make him clear where to click for his desired task, it addition with this, there will be audio lectures as well so if he could not read the lectures so he have option to listen them.
+1-Suppose jameel want to use our app and we know he have weak eyesight so just after opening this app there will be demo video with audio that will make him clear where to click for his desired task, it addition with this, there will be audio lectures as well so if he could not read the lectures so he have option to listen them.

 2-Hassan open the app and he has zero knowledge about the mobile apps.
 He will start the app and just after it this will be a complete demo video to guide him.